ckan/ckan/doc/maintaining/cli.rst

 examples below, this option can be given as ``-c`` for short.

 ``command`` should be replaced with the name of the CKAN command that you wish to execute.
 Most commands have their own subcommands and options.
-For example, to print out a list of all of your CKAN site's users do:

 .. note::